 4. Connect to Google Analytics

 Every brand should know the details of their website analytics, how visitors engage with their content, and how the site is performing overall.
 Google Analytics is a free analytics tool you can use to learn more about the demographics of your audience, how much time they spend on your site, and which pages they visit the most.
 With this information, you can see what’s working best and where there’s room for improvement.
+You can also use a Google Analytics dashboard to easily view your most important data.

 To start measuring your website activity you need to make sure to install Google's analytics code.
 Many content management systems facilitate this with an analytics tracking option that you can use to avoid editing your site code directly.